Have a stuffed animal population problem in your house? Make this adorable Stuffed Animal Corner Cage to make storage fun and easy!

 Once you’re finished, you can place it in the corner of the room you want it to go in, and fill it with stuffed animals!
 We screwed the base of ours to the wall, just to keep it from from becoming too heavy and tipping, but for a long while it wasn’t screwed in, and never even so much as wobbled, so you don’t have to screw it in, but we did anyway.

 If you don’t want yours as tall or as wide, you can always adjust the measurements to fit your need, but the basic design will stay the same!
 If you know someone with a lot of stuffed animals, share this with them!
 It looks awesome in a room, and is super easy to make!
-If you make stuffed animal corner cage, we’d love to see your pictures!
-Email completed projects or recipes to email@example.com, and you may be featured on our social media!
+If you make this stuffed animal corner cage, we’d love to see your pictures!
+Email completed projects or recipes to firstname.lastname@example.org, and you may be featured on our social media!